Cppkies-Team/Cppkies/docs/types/Hooks.md

 	y: number
 	name: string
 	age: number
-	// The effect multiplier from the soil and etc. Your custom effects should be multiplied by `multz
+	// The effect multiplier from the soil and etc. Your custom effects should be multiplied by `mult`
 	mult: number
 	effs: Game.Effects
 }